 But don't worry!
 Lone Wolf is

 still a game.
 Aside from making choices, two gameplay-focused segments continue to pop-up: lock-picking and combat.
 In order to open chests without strength, lock-picking is required.
-To use it, you play a fun mini-game in which you rotate a pick around the lock and use your knife to lever and test it.
-It's identical to the system used in Skyrim.
-Combat uses an exciting real-time system.
-Though you can't move your character around, you can pick from a wide variety of actions such as your primary weapon, throwing knives and Kai Powers.
+To use it, you play a fun mini-game in which you rotate a pick around the lock and use your knife to lever and test it; identical to the system used in Skyrim.
+Combat uses an exciting real-time system and though you can't move your character around, you can pick from a wide variety of actions such as your primary weapon, throwing knives and Kai Powers.
 In addition, you have access to the Sommerswerd, an epic magical sword that can deal monstrous damage at the cost of nearly all your Kai Power.
 Non-magic attacks are restricted in use by your stamina, which refills over time.
 You can also buy and upgrade equipment, potions and bags from merchants to improve your prowess.
 I was surprised and pleased by the diversity offered in combat.

 Since Lone Wolf is based on a table-top setting, the world and characters are rich with lore.
 I have no experience with the original RPG whatsoever, but it didn't hinder my enjoyment in the least.
 The game assumes the player has no knowledge and takes time to point out and explain the important terms.
 There's even a codex included for those wishing to learn more about the world.
 The story feels like it was ripped straight out of a table-top campaign with sharp, atmospheric writing that sets the scene and describes what's happening in detail.
 There are no particularly interesting twists in the tale, but it's a decent read regardless.
 Since Blood on the Snow is only Act I, I suspect the story will take on greater depth in later chapters.